jenwilson521/ToxDTIEngine/README.md

     - Therapeutic_Target_Database (TTD): We downloaded the drug, target, and DTI information from this link: https://db.idrblab.net/ttd/full-data-download.
     - Pocket_features: We used the predicted drug-binding interactions generated from Liu & Altman, 2011, https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002326.
   - processed_data/: Contains dummy processed DTI data, as an example that is ready for analysis.
 You should make such a file for each database and combine them all to run the pipeline.
   - The 'DrugToxicity_data.txt' file in the 'data/' folder is the dataset we used for our analysis.
 It consists of pairs of drugs and their associated side effects obtained from drug labels.
+The original data is released in https://github.com/jenwilson521/Designated-Medical-Event-Pathways and published in Wilson et al., [CPT: Pharmacometrics & Systems Pharmacology, 2022](https://ascpt.onlinelibrary.wiley.com/doi/10.1002/psp4.12861).

 - To preprocess the data:
   ```bash